ConfusedVorlon/RCBRightClick/README.md

         return self;
     }

-now you can handle the callback
+Now you can handle the callback.
+[RCBRightClick pathsFromURL:url] provides an array of the selected paths.

     - (void)handleURLEvent:(NSAppleEventDescriptor*)event withReplyEvent:(NSAppleEventDescriptor*)replyEvent
     {